 I definitely recommend reading the article I linked above from

 Do you want to know what their goal is with using an Instagram pod?

 They want to get on the explorer page.
 This way, more people will see their content!

-To have a great chance of coming there, you need to have popular content.
-So what they do is they post a new post, and then they share it with their Instagram pod.
+To have a great chance of getting there, you need to have popular content.
+So, what they do is they post a new post, and then they share it with their Instagram pod.

 Don’t grow by buying fake followers

 A lot of people out there suggest you buy Instagram followers to make your store not look fake.